 - Level 3, Certified Sommelier Course.
 One semester wine program on wine regions.

 - Level 4, Advanced Sommelier Course.
 Four semesters.
-Sections include winemaking, food and wine pairing, wine educator training, and in-depth study of major wine regions.
+Sections include winemaking, food and wine pairing, wine educator training, and an in-depth study of major wine regions.

 - Level 5, Master in Wine Course.
 Similar in scope to the Master of Wine and Master Sommelier programs.